What Sustainability means to WesCEF

 WesCEF intends to further mitigate risks by continuing with ongoing driver competency assessments, as well as contractor audits focusing on compliance with chain of responsibility obligations.

-• Workplace Relations and Labour Management
+Workplace Relations and Labour Management

 Fostering positive workplace relations and maintaining employee engagement

 The fostering of positive workplace relations leads to a strengthening of the employee/employer relationship, which maintains employee engagement.
 Engaged employees are healthier, safer, and deliver better business outcomes.
-WesCEF continually monitors its compliance with the Fair Work Act 2009 to safeguard its positive relationship with its employees and minimise risks.
+WesCEF continually monitors its compliance with the Fair Work Act 2009 to safeguard our positive relationship with its employees and minimise risks.

-• Chemical Safety and Hazardous Waste
+Chemical Safety and Hazardous Waste

 Handling, managing and storing hazardous chemicals